jenip13/jenip13.github.io/index.md

 <img id="portrait" src="assets/me.jpg" alt="Photo of Jenisha Patel">

 Hey, I’m Jenisha.
 I was born, raised and educated in Montreal, Canada 🇨🇦.
-I'm currently working full-time as a Junir Software Engineer at Cisco, doing cool [VoIP stuff](https://www.cisco.com/c/en/us/products/unified-communications/broadworks/index.html).
+I'm currently working full-time as a Junior Software Engineer at Cisco, doing cool [VoIP stuff](https://www.cisco.com/c/en/us/products/unified-communications/broadworks/index.html).

 I have previously done Data Science on very large things at the Canadian Space Agency 🔭 and research on very small things at Computational Bioengineering and Genomics labs 🔬.

 I am passionate about using technology for social good and increasing diversity in STEM.
 During my undergrad at McGill University, I have helped lead the fabrication of a [brain-controlled wheelchair](https://github.com/NTX-McGill/NeuroTechX-McGill-2019) for severely disabled patients and lead the expansion of McGill Women in Computer Science [(McWiCS)](https://www.facebook.com/McWiCS/) at its co-president.

-When I'm not working, I like to explore new places, go to concerts, come up with cringy memes and taste the sundubu jjigae (soft tofu soup) of various Korean restaurants.
+When I'm not working, I like to explore new places, go to concerts, come up with cringy memes and experiment with new recipes.

 ## 👋🏻 Say hi